dansmeek/zGrid/README.md

 I wanted to incorporate nesting, various breakpoints, convenient spacing, and modification.

-I wanted the math to be done entirely by the compiler.
-So you only have to worry about specifying what you want.
-Such as your max-width, breakpoints, number-of-columns, fluid layout, etc.
+Anyway, enough serious talk.
+All the math is done for you.
+Just specify how you want the general layout to be and your set.

 -----------------